-A place where stocks of food, typically basic provisions and non-perishable items, are stored and distributed to front line agencies; and usually do not themselves give out food directly to the hungry.
-After the food is collected, sorted, and reviewed for quality, these food banks distribute it to non-profit community or government agencies, including food pantries, soup kitchens, homeless shelters, and schools.
-In 2019, Midwest Food Bank began its 16th year providing food and disaster relief.
+A place where stocks of food, typically basic provisions and non-perishable items, are stored and distributed to front-line agencies; and usually do not themselves give out food directly to the hungry.
+After the food is collected, sorted, and reviewed for quality, these food banks distribute it to nonprofit community or government agencies, including food pantries, soup kitchens, homeless shelters, and schools.
+In 2023, Midwest Food Bank began its 20th year providing food and disaster relief.

 What's the difference between a food bank and a food pantry?

 A food bank is the distribution facility for millions of pounds of food and other products that go out to the community.
 A food pantry and other organizations function as the arms that reach out to that community directly.

 Food is given to a variety of not-for-profit agencies feeding the hungry in counties from Iowa down to Florida.
 Food is transported to our ten domestic distribution facilities in Arizona, Connecticut, Florida, Georgia, Illinois, Indiana, Pennsylvania, and Texas and our two international facilities in Africa and Haiti.
 Then, every month, the food is given out, always free of charge to local not for profit organizations, including food pantries, shelters, daycare centers, agencies for victims of domestic violence, senior adult centers, soup kitchens, substance abuse and rehabilitation programs, medical daycare facilities, and churches and agencies helping support those in need.